 - Copy of Singapore ID for the owner

 - Local residential address of sole-proprietor

-- Declaration of compliance and Statement of Non Disqualification
+- Declaration of compliance and Statement of Non-Disqualification

 Typically the registration takes less than one day, but if the authority needs to forward the application to other government agencies for review, then it may take up to two months.
 But it is a rare occurrence.

 If need be, you may open an account with any of the local or international banks in Singapore.
 We recommend opening a separate account in order to maintain clear records of revenue and all financial transactions.
-Using the personal account for business transactions would lead to errors in accounting.
+Using a personal account for business transactions would lead to errors in accounting.

 Post Registration Compliance

 All business communication materials such as letterheads and invoices must bear the registration number.

 Any change in registered details must be promptly notified to ACRA.

 It is an offence to carry on the business after the lapse of validity of registration or after the registrar has canceled the registration.